13 Reasons Queen Elizabeth II Will Never Give Up the Throne

 Even if the Queen was to abdicate due to her age, the Prince of Wales is already in his 70s.
 And in the opinion of some palace insiders, including Paul Burrell, former butler of Princess Diana, the public perceives Prince Charles as too old to take on the role of King.

 Find out nine things Queen Elizabeth actually has the power to do.

 Apart from all the talk about whether Queen Elizabeth II will abdicate, one of the hottest royal topics is whether Camilla Parker Bowles will be known as “Queen” if and when Prince Charles ascends the throne.
 Traditionally, the King’s spouse is referred to as “Queen.”
 However, public sentiment isn’t exactly supportive of a “Queen Camilla.”
 Although in 2005, Prince Charles assured the public Camilla would never be known as “Queen,” (she would instead go by the title “Princess Consort”) he’s since retracted his statement, going as far as deleting it from his official website.
 Would Queen Elizabeth choose to stir up that hornet’s nest?
 Our guts tell us no.

 Prince Philip’s retirement actually gives the monarchy a youthful glow

 As a result of Prince Philip’s retirement, Queen Elizabeth II has been accompanied at many public events by her son and grandsons.
-With Prince Charles, Prince William, and Prince Harry taking on the role that Prince Philip once played, the monarchy automatically has been giving a bit of a facelift, appearing younger and more vibrant as a result.
+With Prince Charles and Prince William taking on the role that Prince Philip once played, the monarchy automatically has been giving a bit of a facelift, appearing younger and more vibrant as a result.